 How do we determine which lighting pattern to use?

-- where the shadowed side of the face is closest to the camera.
+- The shadowed side of the face is closest to the camera.

 - It is great for making faces look longer and more slender.

-- The ideas of what is beautiful changes in various countries, but for the most part a long slender face is considered more attractive than a round, wider one.
+- The ideas of what is beautiful change in various countries, but for many, a long slender face is considered more attractive than a round, wider one.

-- If your model’s face is wide, round, heavy… Use short lighting to visually slim it down.
+- If your model’s face is wide, round, or heavy, you can use short lighting to visually slim it down.

 - If your subject’s face is already very narrow, short lighting could push it a bit too far.
 In this case, use broad lighting.
-It will – depending on the depth of shadow, angles and so on – visually eliminate the too thin look.
+Depending on the depth of shadow, angles, and so on, it will visually eliminate the too thin look.

-- Another good use for broad lighting is if they have a facial defect of some sort – like one eye is bigger than the other, they have a scar, whatever – use a broad lighting pattern and put the defective area in the shadow!
+- Another good use for broad lighting is if the model has a facial feature they don’t want to show up in the photo—like one eye is bigger than the other, a scar, whatever—use a broad lighting pattern and put the area they don’t like in the shadow.

 About the Author:

 Dan Eitreim writes for OnTargetPhotoTraining.com.
 He has been a professional photographer in Southern California for over 20 years.
-He philosophy is that learning photography is easy, if you know a few tried and true strategies.
+His philosophy is that learning photography is easy if you know a few tried and true strategies.